dotnet/docs-maui/docs/android/app-links.md

 Android will verify every host that's identified in the intent filters against the digital assets file on the website, before registering the app as the default handler for a URI.
 All  the intent filters must pass verification before Android can establish the app as the default handler.
 Once you've added an intent filter with a URI for activity content, Android is able to route any intent that has matching URIs to your app at runtime.

 It may also be necessary to mark your activity as exportable, so that your activity can be launched by other apps.
-This can be achieved by adding `Exported = true` to the existing `Activity` attribute.
+This can be achieved by adding `Exported = true` to the existing <xref:Android.App.ActivityAttribute>.
 For more information, see [Activity element](https://developer.android.com/guide/topics/manifest/activity-element) on developer.android.com.

 When a web URI intent is invoked Android tries the following actions until the request succeeds: